 What Is Human Evolution?

 The first thing any Anthropologist will tell you about human evolution is that humans came from Africa and have been around for about 315,000 years (315Ka).
-There have been studies, tracing our DNA to Africa as well through the "mitochondrial eve" and the Y chromosome.
+Scientists have traced DNA of our most recent common ancestors to Africa through the MITOCHONDRIAL EVE and the Y CHROMOSOME ADAM.
 For information about DNA, click this LINK.
 Our ancestry can also be traced by examining human-like fossils for signs of bipedalism.
 For more information about how bipedalism developed, click this LINK.

-The processes of evolution, found HERE, don't have a beginning or end goal in mind, it happens in nature because it benefits a species at the time.
-Evolution didn't occur so that humans can exist, humans exist because of the mutations that happened in our bodies that allowed us to continue to survive up to this point.
+The processes of evolution, found HERE, don't have a beginning or end goal in mind.
+Human traits developed because it benefited our species at the time.
+We can separate evolution and religion on this idea with a simple example.
+If a painter paints a bridge, the paint didn't decide to become a bridge.
+In this case, the goal of science isn't to define and understand the painter.
+The role of science is to study the painting.
+Evolution didn't plan for humans to exist.
 Scientifically, we can't assume there's any meaning behind our existence, physically, except that our physical forms allowed us and even helped us to survive and reproduce to the present.

-The image of transitional forms slowly turning into humans refers to Lamarckian evolution and was used to fight against the idea of natural selection.
-It shows evolution as a linear process with an end goal of humans as the peak of evolution.
+LAMARCKIAN EVOLUTION was used to fight against the idea of natural selection.
+The idea was that a person worked out and exercised a lot, they would have a musclebound baby.
 Darwinian evolution, which holds true today, is species experiencing constant branching and divergence in nature to fill available niches (living spaces).
 Think back to my previous post about microevolution and macroevolution (for more information, click HERE).

 The picture above is from the journal of Charles Darwin depicting his first insight on evolution.

 The traits of human ancestors are easily identified by the trained eye.
-The structures include brain size amd bipedalism.
+The structures include brain size, precision grip, and bipedalism.
 Anthropologists can tell just by one tooth fossil whether something is a human or an ancestor.
 For more information about bipedalism, click HERE.

 There's many hypotheses about how humans came to be and what caused bipedalism to evolve.
 There's also debate about whether Homo neanderthalensis, another species almost just like us, should be considered human because almost everyone has Neanderthal DNA in them today.